Théodore Steeg: Later career (1929–1950)

 but would engage in small-scale commerce "at the expense of the local economy and the natives."

 He also said the plan would be too expensive, and would be widely criticized in the press.
 Steeg recommended that Jews should look for help to the Jewish Colonization Association rather than to his ministry.

 Steeg was Minister of State in Léon Blum's second cabinet (13 March 1938 – 10 April 1938).

 World War II broke out in September 1939.
 After the armistice with Germany, at the Congress of Vichy on 10 July 1940 Steeg voluntarily abstained during the vote on transferring constitutional powers to Marshal Philippe Pétain.

-Théodore Steeg died on 19 December 1950 in the 14th arrondissement of Paris at the age of 82.
+Théodore Steeg died on 19 December 1950 in the 14th arrondissement of Paris on his 82nd birthday.